loganzartman/gl-pic-fluid/README.md

     * `4` - pressure solver A coefficients
     * `5` - pressure

+## Known Bugs

+* There is a lingering boundary condition bug which causes fluid to stick to positive direction walls.
+    * The stickiness is patched in the pressure update shader, but a bias in the fluid pressures remains.
+* If fluid gathers in the +XYZ corner of the cube, it can cause the simulation to explode.
+I expect that this is related to or is a result of the previous bug.

 ## Development

+* Simulation code is split across `src/Fluid.hpp` and `*.cs.glsl` shaders in `shader/`
 * Make sure to list new source files in CMakeLists.txt!
-* Simulation code is split across `src/Fluid.hpp` and `*.cs.glsl` shaders in `shader/`